danwerner21/UniFLEX/Software/Diskboot/README.md

 1)   I moved the bootsector code to $0800 in kernel space, that is well above the initial tables that the ROM have set up.
 This area is wiped as soon as the kernel code is started.

-2)   I added provisions for a delay in the boot process (~ 1.5 sec) In this time one can enter a figure of 0 up to 9 or give CR or just wait.
+2)   I added provisions for a delay in the boot process (~ 1.5 sec) In this time one can enter a single digit from 0 to 9 or give CR or just wait.
 The entered figure is appended to the basic boot filename.
 That allows for to boot and test different kernel versions quickly.